wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * As Professor Dunphy of the University of New South Wales pointed out in his Boyer address over the radio not so long ago, we are thereby repeating the experience of the English industrial **revolution**.

 * As the honourable member for Warringah so rightly said today, we have seen the green **revolution** in South East Asia.

+* Who was to foretell that a Napoleon was to rise from the flames of the French **Revolution**, that a Hitler would rise from the ashes of a Germany brought to its knees following the Great War, the Versailles Treaty and the Great Depression?

 * It is not social **revolution**, which the Opposition is so concerned about, but it is reform in a concerned way which has at its centre interest for people and the wellbeing of people.